2023 Schools Highly Focused on Psychiatric/Mental Health Nursing Major in South Carolina

 Avg Cost*

 This year’s “Schools Highly Focused on Psychiatric/Mental Health Nursing Major in South Carolina” ranking analyzed 3 colleges that offered a degree in psychiatric/mental health nurse/nursing.
-That schools that top this list have a program in psychiatric/mental health nurse/nursing in which the largest percentage of students at the school are enrolled.
+This a ranking of the schools where the largest percentage of students has enrolled in psychiatric/mental health nurse/nursing.

 Schools Highly Focused on Psychiatric/Mental Health Nursing Major in South Carolina